 A couple of weeks ago, I was out at night with some girlfriends.
 My husband was home alone.
 He was locking up for the night and let the cat in like usual.
-Only this time the cat snuck in with a mouse.
+Only this time the cat snuck in with a mouse in her mouth.

 A live mouse.

 Usually, my husband can stop my cat at the door but not this time.

-Unfortunately, she ran past him.
+Unfortunately, the cat ran past him.
 Before he knew it, the cat stopped, looked up, and then meowed.
 When she opened her mouth, the mouse fell out onto the floor.
-It quickly ran away to parts unknown–inside our house.
+Then the mouse quickly ran away to parts unknown–inside our house.

 My husband tried to find the mouse or get the cat to catch it again.
 No such luck.
 After a while, he gave up and went to bed.